Potty training is perhaps the most unloved aspect of of puppyhood, even for Shiba Inu pups!

 Use enzymatic cleaners instead of typical household cleaners like ammonia or bleach.
 Enzymatic cleaners are better able to better remove any traces of potty smell.

 In cases where your puppy constantly goes in their crate, potty pad training may be a better method to try.
-Crate training is absolutely useless if your puppy consistently urinates in the crate.
+Crate training is pointless if your puppy consistently urinates in the crate.

 Try to determine the root cause of the issue.
 Are you not supervising your puppy enough?
 Is the puppy receiving too much food and water at one time?